-Golden hour is one of the easiest types of light to work with, but it can still go wrong.
+Golden hour is one of the easiest types of natural light to work with, but it can still go wrong.
 You can run out of time and have to shoot ISOs as the light wanes, or take portraits where the subject is squinting.

 One of the best uses for the golden hour is back-lighting.
 Placing the sun behind your subject gives you that magical glow.

 To make the most of back-lighting, you will need to shoot in manual mode to adjust exposure, or in a semi-manual mode such as aperture priority with spot metering.